2017 Live Education! Summer Seminar

 The evenings include a course to focus on the inner work of the teacher, starting with the indications of Steiner, and includes opportunities for examining the larger picture of Waldorf education and human development.
 Conversations about spirituality, balance, relationships abound, and many have remarked that this aspect of the Seminar meets their deepest needs.

 We limit the attendance so as to keep the community feel of our Seminar.
 We have snacks and lunch together each day as families and friends participating in a learning community, with an emphasis on healthy, local, organic food, most of which is vegan and gluten-free.
-We also have a Waldorf-oriented camp for 5-14 year olds on site, and a storytime/childcare in the evenings.
+We also have a Waldorf-oriented camp for 5-14-year-olds on site, and a storytime/childcare in the evenings.

 Rainbow Rosenbloom founded Live Education! in the fall of 1997, after 12 years of working with homeschooling families and co-ops, both privately and within the public schools.
 He studied Waldorf Education at Emerson College in England and worked as a class teacher and a high school teacher in several Waldorf schools.
 Rainbow also helped to construct an innovative Waldorf charter school program in Monterey, CA and served as its director for 3 years.
 He has a BA in Philosophy from The University of Tulsa and a Masters degree in Education from Harvard, where he studied Multiple Intelligence Theory with Howard Gardner.

 Bruce Bischof joined Rainbow in the beginning stages of Live Education! in 1998 as the principal writer and artist of the curriculum materials.
 He is the co-owner (with Rainbow) of Live Education!.
 Bruce has 14 years of experience as a Waldorf class teacher in addition to several years as a mentor to class teachers in a Waldorf charter school.
 He completed his Waldorf training from Rudolf Steiner College in 1983.
-He recently completed a masters degree in Philosophy and Humanities from California State University and holds a B.A. with honors in Philosophy from the University of California in addition to 2 years of formal training in Art History and 2 years of Music Theory.
+He completed a masters degree in Philosophy and Humanities from California State University and holds a B.A. with honors in Philosophy from the University of California in addition to 2 years of formal training in Art History and 2 years of Music Theory.
 Bruce, the father of two children (now grown), resides with his wife Susan near Mt.
 Shasta in northern California.
-Bruce will be leading some artistic activity.

 Daniel Bittleston delights in leading workshops on creating your own stories.
 He is a member of the Western Regional Council of the Anthroposophical Society in America, and over the course of his life, he attended six different Waldorf schools and taught in four.
 Daniel’s hobby, Imagination Troubador, involves interviewing people in all walks of life about how they use Imagination.